Jay Cutler’s Intrigue With The Dolphins Confirmed, But He’s Reportedly Unlikely To Sign A Deal

 Miami Dolphins’ head coach Adam Gase has reached out to former Chicago Bears’ quarterback Jay Cutler regarding a possible roster spot on the team.
 According to NFL.com’s Kevin Patra, Gase has confirmed that Cutler is interested in joining the Dolphins.
-There has even been rumors that Cutler was close to agreeing to terms of a one-year contract (courtesy of Yahoo Sports) with the Dolphins.
+There has even been rumors that Cutler was close to agreeing to terms of a one-year contract with the Dolphins, as reported by Yahoo Sports.

 However, there are some reports that could end the Jay Cutler to the Miami Dolphins conversation.

 The Miami Dolphins’ head coach could be in the market for a quarterback to either be his backup or his starter.
-That comes after incumbent Dolphins’ starter Ryan Tannehill injured his left leg (courtesy of the Miami Herald) during a non-contact play during a practice.
+That comes after incumbent Dolphins’ starter Ryan Tannehill injured his left leg during a non-contact play during a practice.
 Despite the early results of Ryan Tannehill’s MRI showing no structural damage, it is being reported by the Miami Herald that the MRI results were inconclusive.

 Tannehill now has a future that is cloudy because surgery may be required on his left leg.
 If so, the Miami Dolphins’ passer will miss the entire season to have a procedure done and undergo a rehabilitation process.

 The most natural choice to replace Ryan Tannehill on the Dolphins is former Bears’ quarterback Jay Cutler.
-Cutler has a history with Dolphins’ coach Adam Gase after the two the 2015 season together with the Bears.
+Cutler has a history with Dolphins’ coach Adam Gase after the two spent the 2015 season together with the Bears.
 That season was one of Jay Cutler’s best years.

 Dolphins have reached out to Jay Cutler, per @MiamiHerald https://t.co/Tk6idKeq9u pic.twitter.com/RpRFWN9PHh